 Why Does Your Snot Change Its Color?

-You might have noticed that your snot during COVID has some distinctive color that can be shocking at first sight.
+You might have noticed that your snot during COVID-19 has some distinctive color that can be shocking at first sight.
 This colored snot can be traced back to white blood cells containing a greenish-colored enzyme.
 Upon receiving signals of a virus invasion, these white blood cells rush to the affected area and have such an effect that they can cause your snot to turn the same color, green.
 If you ask yourself, “Is green mucus a sign of COVID?” you can rest assured.

 Though a common symptom of COVID-19 is green mucus, a green or colored mucus can also indicate regular flu.
-Green mucus can be found under normal conditions when a person suffers from a viral or bacterial infection.
+Green slime can be found under normal conditions when a person suffers from a viral or bacterial infection.

 Covid: Why So Much Mucus?

 An infection such as a bad cold, an allergy, or something the body finds irritating causes a disturbance in the average mucus production.
-This results in more mucus caused.
+This results in more mucus driven.
 There are many other reasons for having more mucus than usual.
 They can be eating something beyond the tolerance level of spice the body can handle.
 Surprisingly, drinking milk can also be a factor in producing excessive amounts of mucus.

 Misunderstanding About COVID-19